droideronline/Azure-Incubation/Module 03/SETUP.md

 4. **CORS errors from static website:**
    - Enable CORS on Function App for your static website domain
+   - Configure CORS policies in API Management if using APIM gateway

+5. **API Management authentication errors:**
+   - Check if subscription key is required and correctly configured
+   - Verify API Management policies are not blocking requests
+   - Ensure the Function App backend is properly linked in APIM

+6. **API Management rate limiting:**
+   - Check if rate limiting policies are configured in APIM
+   - Verify subscription quotas and limits

 ### Useful Azure CLI Commands:

+**Function App Commands:**
 ```bash
 # Check Function App logs
 az functionapp log tail --name your-function-app --resource-group your-rg